 Google Ads got rid of the sidebar ads on their results pages to create a consistent experience between mobile and desktop.
 Facebook Ads followed suit at some point in the last five years, no longer showing sidebar ads on desktop or mobile and instead only showing in-stream ads.
 This article has been updated to reflect this change in Facebook Ads’ in-app marketing approaches and placement that it allows businesses to use.
 This section used to read that on desktop, Facebook still showed sidebar ads.
 This is a great example of a continuous adaptation of digital marketing methods and strategies to maximize ROI.

 In addition to optimizing your ads for mobile, it’s also essential to think about your site and landing page experience.
 Sure, your website might look beautiful on a desktop screen, but if it’s impossible to navigate on mobile, you’ll end up alienating a significant percentage of your web traffic.

 At a minimum, you should have a mobile-responsive website.
 Ideally, a mobile user’s experience (UX) should be designed to allow users to easily access as many of the features on a desktop site as possible.

 Whether most advertisers realize it or not, digital marketing is primarily a mobile experience now.
 The good news is, if you’re relatively new to digital marketing, you don’t have to worry about reinventing the wheel.
 You can start by coming up with compelling mobile advertisements and then adapt as needed for desktop.

 Digital marketing is the marketing of the future.
-In addition to all of the benefits we’ve discussed throughout this article, you can track the results of your digital marketing efforts with incredible accuracy, which means it is easy to see which strategies are producing profitable results and which ones need some work.
+Another valuable benefit of it is that you can easily and accurately track the results of your efforts using analytics tools to collect relevant data.
+It’s easy to see which strategies are producing profitable results and which ones need some work.